rwest/Hubway/README.markdown

     wget http://download.mono-project.com/sources/mono/mono-2.10.9.tar.bz2
     cd ../../
     make third_party

-    # you will have to accept a couple of certificates during the above step
+You will have to accept a couple of certificates during the above step Now to install the python modules.
+The first of these two lines will put it in your user ~/Library/Python/2.7/lib/python/site-packages/.
+The second one will put it wherever pip puts stuff.
+Your choice:

 	make install_python_modules
-	# or, perhaps better (depending where you want things installing)
 	pip install dependencies/sources/google-apputils/

-	# You can try a
+At this point you can try a

 	make all

-	# at this point, but it'll probably not find gmcs.
+but it'll probably not find gmcs.
-	# For some reason, mono doesn't seem to install, until you do:
+For some reason, mono doesn't seem to install, until you do:

 	make dependencies/install/bin/gmcs

-	# this will take a LONG time
+this will take a LONG time.
-	# it still doesn't find the gmcs that you just built, until you do
+It still doesn't find the gmcs that you just spent ages building, until you do

 	export PATH=$PATH:$PWD/dependencies/install/bin/

-	#now this should work
+Now try another

 	make all

-The new things will not be on your python path until you do
+The new tools will not be on your python path until you do something temporary like

     export PYTHONPATH=$PYTHONPATH:$PWD/src